savvaskoualis/financial-data-service/README.md

     ```sh
     code .

-4. Ensure the Docker extension is installed in Visual Studio Code.
-If not, install it from the Extensions view (Ctrl+Shift+X) by searching for "Docker" and installing the official Docker extension.
+4. Use the Docker extension in Visual Studio Code to build and run the services.

-5. Open the Command Palette (Ctrl+Shift+P) and select Docker: Add Docker Files to Workspace.
-Choose .NET: ASP.NET Core when prompted and select the appropriate port.
+   You can use the command palette (Cmd+Shift+P on macOS, Ctrl+Shift+P on Windows/Linux) and type Docker: Compose Up to start all services.

-6. Build and run the Docker Compose services.
+5. Build and run the Docker Compose services.
 Open the Command Palette again and select Docker: Compose Up.

-7. Alternatively, you can run the Docker Compose services using the terminal:
+6Alternatively, you can run the Docker Compose services using the terminal:
     ```sh
     docker-compose up --build -d

-8. To stop the services, use the Command Palette and select Docker: Compose Down or run the following command in the terminal:
+7. To stop the services, use the Command Palette and select Docker: Compose Down or run the following command in the terminal:
     ```sh
     docker-compose down